 Perhaps you’ll make these tasty marshmallow treats a part of your families holiday traditions just like we did.

-Grease an 8×8(or larger) pan and line with parchment paper in both directions.
+- Grease an 8x8(or larger) pan and line with unbleached parchment paper in both directions.
 Leave some length to use as handles when removing your finished marshmallows.

 - In your mixer bowl, add the gelatin with 1/2 cup of water